jhuntdev/blest-js/README.md

 ## Usage

 Use the `createRequestHandler` function to create a request handler suitable for use in an existing NodeJS application.
 Use the `createHttpServer` function to create a standalone HTTP server for your request handler.
-Use the `createHttpClient` to create a BLEST client to interact with other BLEST HTTP servers.
+Use the `createHttpClient` to create BLEST HTTP clients to interact with other servers.

-#### createRequestHandler
+### createRequestHandler

 This example uses Express, but you can find examples with other frameworks [here](examples).